What is an au pair?

 Most Australian parents looking for someone to care for their children have heard of nannies, fewer have heard of au pairs.
 Typically an au pair is a young, single person from overseas who wants to come to Australia to learn English and live as a member of an Australian family.

 Au pairs can be expected to do a combination of child care and light housework duties in exchange for board and a small allowance.
-In Australia, au pairs are given a 12 month Working Holiday Visa, placements usually lasting six months to comply with visa restrictions and leaves a few months at the end of the trip for the au pair to travel.
+In Australia, au pairs are given a 12 month Working Holiday Visa, placements can last for the duration of the visa however some au pairs may want to travel for a few months at the end.

 It is important to note that au pairs are not trained nannies and may have little or no training.
 They should not be left in sole charge of babies younger than 12 months.
 However, once both the parents and the au pair have confidence in the arrangement children older than 12 months can be looked after for a few hours at a time.